caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.2: The "What" of Web Components

 - Web Components are a W3C standard to allowing you to extend HTML
-  - (Extentions inherit, include accessibility features)
+  - (Web Components inherit, include accessibility features)
-- A Web Component encapsulates the HTML, CSS and JavaScript
+- A Web Component encapsulates the HTML, CSS and JavaScript use to create a new HTML Element
+  - (They encourage sensible code re-use)
 - Web Components are re-usable of blocks of structure, function and presentation

 # Part 2.2: The "Why" of Web Components

-- Web components provide a sustainable way to extend HTML language to fit the needs your site or application
+- Web components provide a sustainable way to extend HTML language to fit your needs
 - They simplify use because they are expressed as HTML elements
 - Web components cleanly encapsule HTML, CSS and JavaScript
-  - They do not inter with other resources or elements on your page!
+  - They do not interfer with other resources or elements on your page!
-- They encourage code sensible re-use
-- They can help normalize user experience through providing predictable elements on which to structure sites
-- They can are compatible with progressive enhancement techniques
+  - They are compatible with progressive enhancement techniques
+- They can help normalize user experience as a part of your design system

 # Part 2.2: The Anatomy of a Web Component

 - A component is implemented as a JavaScript class
   - The class extends an existing HTML element (inheriting its features)
 - The class contains a `connectedCallback()` method
-- Is registered using the `customElements.define()` method
+- The component is "registered" using the `customElements.define()` method
   - Example: `customElements.define( 'hello-clock', HelloClock );`

 # Part 2.2: The "Hello Clock" Web Component

-- Let's create a web component called "hello-clock" ("htdocs/modules/hello-cock.js")
+- Let's create a web component called "hello-clock" ("htdocs/modules/hello-clock.js")
 - "hello-clock" will extended the HTML element
 - It will display a hello message and the time